ppone/docs/guides/subscription-billing.md

 ### Subscription Invoices

 A subscription will generate an invoice each billing cycle for the amount owed in that billing cycle.
 The invoice contains line items for the plan and any addons.

+#### AutoPay

+Since subscriptions just generate invoices that means [AutoPay](autopay) customers are fully supported with subscription billing.
+AutoPay will automatically charge your customer's payment source for any invoices issued against their account, including subscription invoices.

+When AutoPay is not enabled then the customer will receive an invoice each billing period that they can pay using any of the payment methods you accept.
+You can also specify the payment terms that should be used for each account.

+#### Payment Terms

+Payment terms succinctly tell the customer when an invoice is due.
+For example, NET 7 means that payment is due within 7 days of the invoice whereas NET 30 means payment is due in 30 days.
+You can read more about the different kinds of payment terms in this [blog post](https://invoiced.com/blog/how-to-get-paid-faster-on-your-invoice-part-i).

 ### Prorations